SurajAdsul/remotejobs/README.md

 ## 👩🏽‍🍳 The Process

-I started this project because I wanted to learn more about React V18, React Router V6, React hooks and the context API.
+I started this project because I wanted to learn more about React V18, React Router V6, React hooks, and the context API.
 Initially, I thought of using the NextJS because that is what is now recommended by React documentation.
 But still, many people use the setup react boilerplate so decided to use that for this project.
 I did set up this project using the Vite boilerplate.